1998 – Region Anniversary Dinner & Dance, Ipoh

 Moments such as these — simple yet sincere — remind us that unity is built through shared celebrations and mutual understanding.
 The warmth of hospitality extended at the temple that day echoed far beyond the festive season, fostering goodwill that would endure long after the lamps had dimmed.

-Celebrating Light, Unity and Community Spirit
+Celebrating Light, Unity and Community Spirit - Wendy You, Ching Neng Bin and Chan Ouilee.

 In 1998, the Festival of Lights shone brightly not only in homes, but also in the hearts of the community in Ayer Tawar.
 Deepavali — a celebration symbolising the triumph of light over darkness and good over evil — became a meaningful occasion for fellowship and outreach.